Texas Longhorns women's basketball: Intermediate years (1967–1974) Club Level

-Rod Page years (1974-1976)
+Rod Page years (1974–1976)

 Some schools waited for the Department of Health, Education and Welfare to provide specific regulations covering Title IX.
 These regulations would not be published until 1975.
 In 1974, Texas began offering varsity sports opportunities to female students in seven sports.
 In some ways, the University of Texas program became the envy of women at other schools, but the initial progress was relative.
 Two-thirds of the male athletes at Texas were on scholarship, while only one in fifteen female students were on scholarship.
 There were 21 male coach positions, almost all full-time, but seven women's coaches who were all part-time.

-Under Page's leadership, the team improved upon their prior year results, with a record of 17–10.
+In the team's debut year, 1974-75, the team improved on their prior year's record, put together their first winning season by and they won the Texas State Invitational.
 The team started out strong, winning their first five games, including an overtime win against Houston 63–62, before running into Baylor, who won easily 116–62.
 Some of the games were played as preliminaries to the men's games, but others were stand-alone games.
 They would also lose their next game to Southwest Texas, on a night when fundraiser was held, with an exhibition match between UT All-Stars and the All American Red Heads Team, a barnstorming team of female basketball players.
 The team earned an invitation to the Texas AIAW post season tournament, as a second seed behind Southwest Texas.
 The tournament schedule required five games in three days.
 The Texas team did well, except against Southwest Texas, ending up with 17 victories against 10 losses, five of which were to Southwest Texas.
+Despite a winning record, they failed to make the AIAW tournament.